-Helping students in their transition from school to the community
+Helping students in their transition from school to the community...

-The Superior-Greenstone District School Board, Special Education Advisory Committee (SEAC), understands the vital need for information regarding communitybased support programs during the transition from high school to the community.

-The community organizations/agencies contained in this brochure are among many that offer support to students with special needs.
-We hope that this compilation of available sources, complete with contact numbers, is of assistance to you.
+The Superior-Greenstone District School Board, Special Education Advisory Committee (SEAC), understands the vital need for information regarding community-based support programs during the transition from high school to the community.
+These community organizations/agencies are among many that offer support to students with special needs.
+We hope that this compilation of available sources is of assistance.